 A fundamental consideration for all organisations is what your own safeguarding procedures say about online use.
 Our online safety page has information and advice on this.

-At this time, you may need to apply some of your existing guidance and procedures to the new environments.
+You may need to apply some of your existing guidance and procedures to the new environments.
 However, the principles of online safeguarding still apply.
 Therefore, for all online teaching and coaching, the following fundamental questions should be considered:

 - Do you have an online safety policy and an acceptable use statement?
 These should include the use of social media for staff and young people.
 It would be useful to revisit this and reissue it to coaches, clubs and members.